At Flatpack 11 we launched Film Camp, a one-day training event exploring the latest innovations in film exhibition.

 Workshop 2: Opening Doors - Working to make your organisation more accessible, representative and inclusive?
 Jodie Wilkinson from Glasgow Film Theatre joins us to talk about reaching new audiences with their award winning autism friendly Access Film Club running since 2015.

-Workshop 3: What’s the Big Idea? - Emilia Mazik director of Short Waves festival in Poland will join us to talk about large scale film projects and being ambitious, including the famed Random Home Cinema.
+Workshop 3: What’s the Big Idea? - Philip Ilson artistic director of London Short Film festival and Lisa Brook director of Live Cinema will join us to talk about large scale film projects and being ambitious.
 Discussion will be chaired by Annabel Grundy from Film Hub Midlands followed by a group task and feedback.

 Workshop 4: Print vs Digital - What is the value of print?
 This session looks at ‘offline marketing’, and how you can be making the most of your print marketing materials to reach new audiences.
 Stewart Terry from Broadway, Ti Singh from Film Hub South West and Sam Taylor from Deptford Cinema will be looking at case studies on innovative uses of print followed by a group task and feedback.